vizeelive/vizee/README.md

 * `npm run api`

-If you want to do full stack development: (not currently working.
-Must work against staging)

-* `cd hasura && hasura console --endpoint https://hasura-staging.vizee.live --admin-secret=secret`

 ## GraphQL/Hasura Development

+### Running Hasura Console

+Running Hasura locally is not currently working due to issues with Auth0.
+However, you can run the Hasura CLI locally and make schema changes which will create files that can be committed in order to migrate production.

+* Obtain `hasura.env` and place in `/hasura`
+* `npm run hasura`

-### Setting Up Hasura
+### Setting Up Hasura (incomplete)

 #### Requirements